emacsmirror/meep/docs/reference.rst

   customizable with the ``meep-symmetrical-chars`` variable.
 - Entering an opening ``(`` bracket marks the region inside: ``( ... )``.
 - Entering a closing ``)`` bracket marks the region inside: ``) ... (``.
-- A "contextual" version of this function has been implemented which marts the nearest region. customizable with the ``meep-match-bounds-of-char-contextual`` variable.
+- A "contextual" version of this function has been implemented which marks the nearest region. customizable with the ``meep-match-bounds-of-char-contextual`` variable.

 ``(meep-region-mark-bounds-of-char-inner CH ARG)``